bastiencyr/rest/python/deployment/systemd_unix/Readme.md

 Now you should see the server running at http://localhost:8000.

 # Permissions
-The data are stored in a file called "data.txt".
+The data are stored in a file called "data.txt" in the WorkingDirectory.
 If the post curl request doesn't work, you should probably change the permission of this file.
 The service is run as rest-api user.

 ```bash
 sudo chown rest-api:rest-api data.txt
 ```

+# Debian 10 issue
+On Debian 10, the package gunicorn is associated with python2, and you don't want this.
+So, you have to install gunicorn3 instead of gunicorn.
+In the ExecStart entry, you have to change gunicorn by gunicorn3.

+If you start your service, you will see an infinite loading.
+It's normal : https://github.com/benoitc/gunicorn/issues/2165.
+You must change the Type of your service.
+Type=simple is not supported.
+So replace `Type=notify` by `Type=exec` in your service file.

+Reload daemon `sudo systemctl daemon-reload` and restart your service file with `sudo systemctl restart yourservice.service`.

 # Request/API endpoints